HenryNdubuaku/HenryNdubuaku/README.md

 I had a verbal offer from Nvidia, my dream company, but passed on to build this.
-We raised funding from YCombinator, FCVC, Oxford University, 62 tech CTOs/VP Eng, our fellow YC bayltchmates and a couple DeepMind engineers.
+We raised funding from YCombinator, FCVC, Oxford University, 62 tech CTOs/VP Eng, our fellow YC batchmates, a couple DeepMind engineers and Transpose (Garry Tan's brother).

 Cactus now has 3.6k GitHub stars and runs 500k weekly inference tasks in production for 90 products.